ThatOSDeveloper/Simple-BE6502-C-Template/readme.md

 ## Why make a C template

 Because writing huge programs in assembly is way to tedious and slow to do.

+## Credits to
+u/mgoobachi on reddit to creating the idea and code and me for putting it into a makefile.